Back to Arizona

 writ of restitution

-A court order that requires an unauthorized occupant to leave a property and return possession to the rightful owner.
+A court order that forces an unauthorized occupant to leave the property.

 Limits and Unknowns